cabforum/netsec/docs/NSR.md

    2. store a Root CA Private Key; or
    3. create digital signatures using a Root CA Private Key.

+**Security Support System**: The System(s) supporting the security of CA Infrastructure, performing functions such as:

+   #. authentication;
+   #. network boundary control;
+   #. audit logging;
+   #. audit log reduction and analysis;
+   #. vulnerability scanning;
+   #. physical intrusion detection;
+   #. host-based intrusion detection; and
+   #. network-based intrusion detection.

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.

-**Trusted Role**: An individual employee or contractor of a CA or Delegated Third Party who has authorized access to any component of CA Infrastructure.
+**Trusted Role**: An individual employee or contractor of a CA or Delegated Third Party who has authorized access to any Certificate System or Root CA System.

 **Workstation**: A device, such as a phone, tablet, or desktop or laptop computer, which is capable of accessing CA Infrastructure and/or Network Equipment with elevated privileges compared to any given point on the general internet.